Empirical Growing Networks vs Minimal Models: Evidence and Challenges from Software Heritage and APS Citation Datasets: Comparison with minimal models

-Fig.~\ref{fig:DegreeOOmerged_top} shows the in- and out-degree distributions between 1980 and 2021 for the main graph, the derived graph $O-(RV/RL)-O$, two of the $TSL$ partitioning types, and the distributions obtained from the modified Barabási–Albert (Price) model.
-The distributions associated with the derived $O-(RV/RL)-O$ graph (second panel, $O>O$) appear more regular and less affected by large short-term fluctuations.
-For instance, the sharp excess observed in 2014 in both the in- and out-degree distributions associated with $RV$ nodes in the main graph (top panel) is considerably attenuated.
+Fig.~\ref{fig:DegreeOOmerged_top} shows the in- and out-degree distributions between 1980 and 2021 for the {\it main graph}, the {\it temporal graph}, two of the $TSL$ partitioning types, and the distributions obtained from the modified Barabási--Albert (Price) model.
+The distributions associated with the {\it temporal graph} (second panel, $O{\to}O$) appear more regular, less affected by large short-term fluctuations.
+For instance, the sharp excess observed in 2014 in both the in- and out-degree distributions associated with $RV$ nodes in the $RV-RV$ subgraph (top panel) is considerably attenuated.

-These events can be distinguished from those typically described in minimal models based on preferential attachment rules.
-If they resulted in an increased probability of becoming the source of subsequent edges, one would expect to observe a shift of these excesses toward higher degree values, as is the case for fluctuations associated with initial conditions,whose imprint can be seen propagating and persisting in the tail of the distribution, as visible in the modified Barabási–Albert (Price) model panel (bottom).
+These local fluctuations can be distinguished from those observed in growth models based on preferential attachment rules.
+If they resulted in an increased probability of becoming the target node of subsequent edges, one would instead expect a shift of these excesses toward higher degree values, as observed, for instance, in the modified Barabási--Albert (Price) model panel, whose imprint of fluctuations propagates and persists in the tail of the distribution.

-Another characteristic of the evolution rules in minimal models is their often simple formulation regarding the number of outgoing edges from newly added nodes.
-In the case of the modified Barabási–Albert (Price) model, this number is fixed.
-This is clearly visible in the bottom panel, where all nodes in the network have exactly $m = 2$ outgoing edges.
+Another characteristic of evolution rules in minimal models is the simplicity of their formulation regarding the number of outgoing edges from newly added nodes.
+In the case of the modified Barabási--Albert (Price) model, this number is fixed.
+This is visible in the bottom panel, where all nodes in the network have exactly $m = 2$ outgoing edges.
 In contrast, several real-world networks, such as the graph of the Web, are known to exhibit non-trivial out-degree distributions.
-The distributions shown in the first two panels (main graph and derived graph) may suggest a similar situation.
-However, the following two panels (the third and fourth from the top) reveal that the $TSL$ partitioning of the derived $O-(RV/RL)-O$ graph highlights distinct structural rules—particularly for the $111>101$ edges.
+The distributions shown in the first two panels ({\it main graph} and {\it temporal graph}) may suggest a similar situation.
+However, the following two panels (the third and fourth from the top) reveal that the $TSL$ partitioning of the {\it temporal graph} highlights distinct structural rules---particularly for the $111{\to}101$ edges.

 The $111$ nodes appear to be the source of only a single outgoing edge targeting a $101$ node, with few exceptions, while exhibiting a non-trivial in-degree distribution.
-This behavior brings the analysis of this real-world network remarkably close to the characteristics observed in networks generated by minimal models.
+This behavior brings the analysis of this real-world network close to the characteristics observed in networks generated by minimal models.